 When retailers list their business priorities, technology isn’t always the first thing that comes to mind.
 Even though technology has transformed the back end of retail, from the supply chain to the inventory system, it has been slow to show up on the shop floor.
 However, new technology trends in retail should see that change rapidly, as tech evolves and retailers are faced with increasing pressure from online competitors and from customers interested in more than just the basic product.
 These trends are split in two directions: personalizing the customer’s experience, and making omnichannel distribution seamless and efficient.

-One major trend in retail technology concerns the customer experience, both in-store and across multiple shopping channels.
+One of the major technology trends in retail concerns the customer experience, both in-store and across multiple shopping channels.
 As analysts from Microsoft point out, today’s consumers are sophisticated and tech-savvy.
 That means they’re willing to hand over personal data – but only in exchange for a better retail experience.
 Customers want a personalized, individual experience, complete with custom offers, recommendations, and early access to the products they want.
 Retailers who can deliver this personal, authentic experience to customers can reap the rewards of customer loyalty, which makes it well worth investigating how they can make it happen.

-A third major trend for retailers – both in-store and online – is social shopping.
+Another of the major technology trends in retail – both in-store and online – is social shopping.
 Social shopping debuted on social media sites like Instagram and Pinterest, which are both image-based sites that use visual technologies to facilitate the consumer’s ability to search for specific goods.
 In social shopping, the consumer is embedded in a social media platform as she searches for products and purchases them.
 For example, she might see a dress she likes on the Insta feed of her favorite celebrity, click through and be taken directly to where she can buy the same dress.
 In the beginning (which was only a few years ago) social commerce was an informal use of social media, with mostly small retailers offering their products through Instagram or Pinterest, typically by contacting the account manager directly.
 Today, social shopping is increasingly sophisticated, and is rapidly developing to the point that customers will be able to research products and make purchases without ever leaving the social media domain.

 Social shopping can go even further if retailers think outside the box.
 One example is a Chinese e-tailer, who connects shoppers to each other via livestreaming, allowing them to ask questions and talk about purchases.
 While that is still a little bit in the future, retailers cannot ignore the growing use of social media to discover and research brands and products.
 According to a consumer poll from Global Web Index, 42% of consumers are now using social media to research products, while 24% are looking at social media to find new brands, mainly via recommendations from other users.
 By thinking about how new and existing technologies can be used to facilitate interactions between shoppers and use of social media, retailers can place themselves in the right position when customers decide they are ready to buy.